1jour1vin

 Faugères

-As early as 1948, the Faugères region was officially defined, and in 1982, Faugères wines were granted AOC status for reds and rosés, and in 2005 for whites.
-The Faugères appellation is located north of Béziers and Pézenas, on a terroir that rises from the plain to the foothills of the Cévennes at an altitude of 300 meters.
-The production area spans seven communes in the Hérault department: Autignac, Cabrerolles, Caussiniojouls, Faugères, Fos, Laurens, and Roquessels.
+As early as 1948, the Faugères region was officially defined, and in 1982, Faugères wines were granted Appellation d’Origine Contrôlée (AOC) status for reds and rosés, and in 2005 for white wines.
+The Faugères appellation is located north of Béziers and Pézenas, on a terroir that stretches from the plain up to the foothills of the Cévennes at an altitude of 300 meters.
+The production area spans seven municipalities in the Hérault department: Autignac, Cabrerolles, Caussiniojouls, Faugères, Fos, Laurens, and Roquessels.

 Faugères wines are made from Grenache, Lledoner Pelut, Mourvèdre, and Syrah grapes, with some Carignan and Cinsaut used for the reds and rosés.
 Faugères white wines are made from Grenache Blanc, Marsanne, Roussanne, and Vermentino grapes, with some white Carignan and Clairette used as well.